 GLBT (Gay, Lesbian, Bisexual and Transgender) Adoption

-NEW LAW: The District of Columbia recently passed a new law allowing adoptions to take place in the District if a child is born in the District.
+The District of Columbia allows adoptions to take place in the District if a child is (was) born in the District on or after July 1, 2009.
 Non-resident couples may now obtain an adoption in the District or a Judgment of Parentage, based solely on the birth of the child in the District of Columbia.
-The new law takes effect on March 19, 2013.
-That means that lesbian couples who gave birth to a child in the District of Columbia after July 1, 2009 will be able to obtain a second-parent adoption in D.C., and the Commonwealth of Virginia, North Carolina and other States a well as the federal government should recognize the adoption for all purposes.
+This means that lesbian couples who gave birth to a child in the District of Columbia after July 1, 2009 will be able to obtain a second-parent adoption in D.C..
+Once granted, the Commonwealth of Virginia, North Carolina and other States as well as the federal government should recognize the adoption for all purposes.
 Unfortunately, for now this new law does not apply to children born through surrogacy since it is illegal in the District of Columbia.

 In addition to second parent adoption, Maryland and the District of Columbia will name a married lesbian couple as the parents of a child born to them when the birth mother identifies her partner at the hospital as her spouse and the child's other mother.
-In the District, marriage is not required to take advantage of this law but it is required in Maryland.
-It is expected that in April of 2013 non-residents will be able to obtain Parentage Orders and Adoptions in the District of Columbia if the baby is born in D.C. and you are unable to complete an adoption in your home state - this is particularly advantages for Virginia residents.
+In the District, marriage is not required to take advantage of this law so long as the couple signs parentage paperwork at the hospital.

-If you are a gay or lesbian parent, contact Jennifer about the process for second parent adoption in Maryland and the District of Columbia as this is still recommended to all parents in same sex relationships to secure their parental rights beyond the boundaries of Maryland and the District of Columbia.
+If you are a gay or lesbian parent, contact Jennifer about the process for adoption in Maryland, Virginia and the District of Columbia as this is still recommended to all parents in same sex relationships to secure their parental rights beyond the boundaries of Maryland and the District of Columbia.
 A birth certificate is a "presumption of parentage" but the adoption is a judicial determination.

-In the District of Columbia and throughout the state of Maryland, gay and lesbian individuals— both single individuals and couples— are eligible to adopt through an agency, foster care or through a private placement adoption.
+In the District of Columbia, Virginia and Maryland, gay and lesbian individuals— both single individuals and couples— are eligible to adopt through an agency, foster care or through a private placement adoption.